Delta Children Deluxe Sweet Beginnings Review

-The Delta earned a 6 of 10 for ease of use.
-Setup of the Delta took over 32 minutes.
-It isn't particularly tricky, but there are a lot of parts and pieces to assemble.
-The screws for the base where the mattress sits need tightening three different times which is time-consuming.
+The Delta is only slightly above average for ease of use.
+The setup of the Delta took over 32 minutes.
+While it isn't particularly tricky, there are a lot of parts and pieces to assemble.
+The screws for the base where the mattress sits need tightening three different times, which is time-consuming.

-The Delta earned a 2 of 10 for breathability.
-The inside of the bassinet is mostly thick fabric and padding similar to crib bumpers.
+The Delta earned a very poor score for breathability.
+The inside of the bassinet is comprised mostly of thick fabric and padding similar to crib bumpers.
 Crib bumpers are a potential risk for SIDS, and the AAP recommends NOT using them near babies.
-This design gives us pause and concern over the breathability of this enclosure and the potential risks it could create if a baby were to get too close to the side with their face pressed against the fabric.
+This design has us concerned about the breathability of this enclosure.
+There is a risk that baby could wiggle to the side and press their face against the not very breathable fabric.
 While the risk may be low, it is hard to tell for sure, and it is certainly higher than the bassinets with mesh fabric or a traditional crib with vertical bars.
-The interior lining does have two 10" mesh panels on each side, but the outside of the sleeping area has a fabric skirt, which could inhibit clear breathing through the mesh and the panels assume that your baby's head will only be at a certain point in the sleeping area.
+The interior lining does have two 10" mesh panels on each side.
+Still, the outside of the sleeping area has a fabric skirt, which could inhibit clear breathing through the mesh, and the panels assume that your baby's head will only be at a certain point in the sleeping area.

-The Delta earned a 6 of 10 for the sleep surface.
-The mattress on the Delta earned the fourth highest score for compression indicating a stable and firm sleep surface that is unlikely to interfere with baby's comfort or health.
+The sleep surface of the Delta earned an average score compared to other products.
+The mattress on the Delta earned one of the higher compression scores, indicating a stable and firm sleep surface that is unlikely to interfere with baby's comfort or health.
 The mattress fits the frame of the bassinet fairly well from side to side but has more than two fingers worth of space at the top and bottom if you push the edge even slightly.
-This give in the mattress hurt the overall sleep surface score, and we'd like to see the mattress fit the space with less of a potential gap.
+This wiggle room in the mattress hurt the overall sleep surface score, and we'd like to see the mattress fit the space with less of a potential gap.

-The Delta earned a 2 of 10 for quality.
+The Delta does not offer the best quality in materials or construction.
 This bassinet feels like something you would by for a doll.
 It is flimsy, has tiny wheels, and it isn't very stable.
 The metal legs are exposed, and it appears as though a baby could bump their head, and the fabric is loose and not very fitted to the frame or mattress.
-This base wiggles significantly in all directions and the materials and connection points are not tight or high quality.
+This base wiggles significantly in all directions, and the materials and connection points are not tight or high quality.

-The Delta earned a 6 of 10 for eco-health.
-While the website and users manual fail to include details about the materials used in the product, it is certified by JPMA and GreenGuard Gold.
+The Delta came in just above average for eco-health.
+For an inexpensive product, it came in higher than we expected.
+Compared to similarly priced products, it performed admirably.
+While the website and user manual fail to include details about the materials used in the product, forcing us to email the company for more information, it is certified by JPMA and GreenGuard Gold.
 The Delta website also states:

 — Juliet Spurrier, MD and Wendy Schmitz